RicardoChaseCo/Small_Community_Marketplace/README.md

 * Redis both as the message broker for arranging tasks in queue and also the cache
 * Docker Images for our SMTP server and redis setup
 * pytest for automated and continuous testing on our database implementations
-* pytest fixtures for reusable test scripts
+* pytest fixtures and Model Bakery for reusable test scripts
 * Locust for performance testing

 <br>